awulf/Actron485/README.md

 # Actron485
-PlatformIO library to control ActronAir Air conditioners directly via the RS485 bus
+PlatformIO and ESPHome library to control ActronAir Air conditioners directly via the RS-485 bus

 **========== DISCLAIMER WARNING ==========**
 Interfacing an ESP32 with an Actron air conditioner is out of specifications and not